ONSgeo/Area_Classification/CONTRIBUTING.md

 We love contributions!
 We've compiled this documentation to help you understand our contributing guidelines.
 Please also read our [`CODE_OF_CONDUCT.md`][code-of-conduct].

-[If you still have questions, please contact us][email] and we'd be happy to help!
+[If you still have questions, please contact us at ONS Geography][ONS.Geography@ons.gov.uk] and we'd be happy to help!

 ## Getting started